ganeshutah/Jove/For_CS3100_Fall2021/README.md

    - 16:10/25
      - Quiz-8 given; due 10/29 11:59pm, covers L117,18
      - Run the Notebooks within 17_DTMs_and_NDTMs/
-     - This is required for ASSIGNMENT-8.
-     - ASSIGNMENT-8 is contained in   16_CFL_PL/.
-A notebook is given for you to submit your answers (named as usual).
-     - Asg-8 given; due 11/05/20 11:59pm, covers
-       the CFL Pumping Lemma and its applications.
-It also has a few ready-made TMs for you to run.
      - A notebook rendering of the CFL PL attempted: 16_CFL_PL/
    - 18:10/27